tomrossmann/Backload/README.md

 While Backload out of the  box handles the famous client side [jQuery File Upload Plugin](https://github.com/blueimp/jQuery-File-Upload) from blueimp, it can be easily customized to work with any client side plugin (e.g. [PlUpload](https://github.com/moxiecode/plupload) from Moxiecode, see [Example 09](https://github.com/blackcity/Backload/wiki/Example-10) or [Example 10](https://github.com/blackcity/Backload/wiki/Example-10).

 ### Roadmap
+#### Extensions
 Starting with release 1.8.0 we open up the Backload component for extensions (plugins) using .NET MEF (Managed Extensibility Framework) which is part of the .NET Framework.
 The extensions are very easy to write and clean up the code drastically.
 You'll be able to hook into several steps through the entire processing pipline.
 Extensions can be added, deleted and renamed within the Extensions folder while the MVC applicaiton is running.
 Use Cases: Manipulate incoming data before it is processed, store incoming files in multiple locations, use a custom cloud storage, perform additional image manipulation, and many more.
+#### Cloud storage
+Cloud storage will mark our next mileston.
+We start with giving you the basic means storing data in a cloud storage in the same manner Backload provides for the local file system or databases.
+Then we will support popular cloud storage providers out of the box.
+Help is much appreciated!
+Don't hesitate to show us your code or help develop cloud storage extensions.

 ### Highlights